GENERAL ASSEMBLY OF NORTH CAROLINA

 (3) The proper information regarding the third party who is authorized to receive the consumer credit report or the time period for which the report shall be available to users of the credit report.

-reporting agency may develop procedures involving the use of telephone, fax,
+A consumer reporting agency may develop procedures involving the use of

-agency that receives a request by mail from a consumer to
+A consumer reporting agency that receives a request by mail from a

 (1) Upon the consumer's request, pursuant to subsections (d) or (j) of this section.